 Kevin D’Angelo lives near Buffalo, New York.
-He has flown his Cessna C210L with No-Hazard TKS Ice Protection all over the United States, Canada and parts of the Caribbean for over 27 years.
+He has flown his Cessna C210L with inadvertent TKS Ice Protection all over the United States, Canada and parts of the Caribbean for over 27 years.

 How did you get started in aviation?

 It started when I was a kid looking at seaplanes.
 I love the water and boating.
 Aviation was always in the back of my mind.
 I’ve had my pilot’s license since 1981.
 But the thing that got me into flying was my wife’s parents who live about a 5.5 hour drive away; I knew there had to be a better way to see the relatives.
 One time flying on US Airways, I found a coupon for a discovery flight that was 15 bucks.
 I clipped the coupon off and took it to my local FBO’s Cessna Pilot Training Center.
 Took the first ride with my instructor, came back down and loved it.
 Then I went to ground school and got my license six months later.

 Why did you choose TKS?

 Back then I was starting to fly with Angel Flight.
 I enjoy the charity flying.
 In western New York it’s difficult to plan a flight from October through May.
 Wouldn’t do that without some kind of ice protection, and TKS attracted me.
 Your company came to the Flying Dentists Association and talked about the system.
 It was the best way to add to the plane, and functionally seemed like the best system out there.